meadery/white-bread/README.md

   then_ "I should be served a coffee", fn state ->
     served_coffees = state |> Dict.get(:coffees_served)

+    # The context automatically imports ExUnit.Assertions
+    # so any usual assertions can be made
     assert served_coffees == 1

     {:ok, :whatever}
   end
 end